nextcloud/helm/charts/nextcloud/README.md

 ## Injecting Additional Manifests (`extraManifests`)

 You can inject additional Kubernetes manifests (such as Traefik IngressRoutes, Middlewares, or any custom resources) directly via `values.yaml` using the `extraManifests` value.

-This allows you to deploy custom resources alongside Nextcloud in a single Helm release.
+Each item in the list can be either:
+- a string containing valid YAML (multi-line block, e.g. with `|`), or
+- a YAML object (inline YAML structure).

+These manifests will be rendered as part of the Helm release.

 **Example usage in `values.yaml`:**